Agriculture & Farming

 This guide provides a detailed comparison to help you make an informed decision about which scheme - or combination of schemes - suits your situation.

 The Sustainable Farming Incentive (SFI) closed to new applications on 11 March 2025.
-It will reopen in two windows: June 2026 (prioritising small farms and those without existing ELM agreements) and September 2026 (open to all farmers).
+The reformed SFI 2026 scheme (announced 8 January 2026) opens in two windows: 30 June 2026 (small farms of 50 hectares or less and/or those without an existing ELM revenue agreement) and September 2026 (open to all farmers).
+It offers 71 actions with a £100,000 cap per agreement year.

 Current scheme status at a glance